 These are exactly the sort of people you need to create a holacratic organization.

 For Marcel, our CTO at the time with over 15 years of entrepreneurial experience, such things certainly also played a role.
 In particular, however, he experienced that the workload for managers increases with the number of employees.
 With the result that there is less time for the really important things.

-This was reason enough to do things differently at RAIDBOXES and organize the company in such a way that he was needed as little as possible to keep the daily business running.
+Reason enough to do everything differently at Raidboxes and organise the company so that he is needed as little as possible to keep the day-to-day business running.